Are you a coach who wants to get more clients or sell more programs? Do you want to learn how to market your coaching business?

 “A lot of coaches are losing a lot of money by jumping into Facebook ads.
 They’ll read a blog post, see everyone else doing it, and think they just need to put up a few ads for the inquiries to start rolling in.
 If you’ve decided that ads should be a part of your acquisition strategy, hire a professional who’s up to date on ads.
 That will get you the most out of your investment, and leave you free to do what you do best.”

 – Marc Mawhinney

 Paid ads can work, but using them exclusively without investing time and effort into other organic strategies is not a good approach.
 Add paid ads into the mix once you’ve determined that your current marketing efforts are resonating with your audience.
 It’s not a good idea to just throw different ads at the wall and see what sticks.
 Get extremely clear on what content resonates with your audience (and who your specific audience is!) through organic content before you spend money on paid.

-Steer clear of magic bullets.
+Steer clear of magic bullets